shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/silencer.md

 ## Phase change by Silencer

-`Silencer` linearly interpolate phase change, that is, it is almost equivalent to passing the time series data of phase $P$ through a (simple) moving average filter.
+`Silencer` linearly interpolates phase change: it is almost equivalent to passing the time series data of phase $P$ through a (simple) moving average filter.
 However, the difference is that the periodicity of the phase data is taken into account.

 For example, consider the case where the ultrasound period $T$ is $T=12$.